 Mix liquid soap and water (that simple!).
 Stir to create soap suds.

-It is recommended to run the grips under clean water first before applying soap.
+It is recommended to run the grips under running water first before applying soap.

-Then, apply your sponge to the mixture and use it to start cleaning grips using gentle scrubbing motions.
+Then, apply your sponge to the mixture and use it to start washing the grips using gentle scrubbing motions.

 At this point, you can determine if your grips are still in good shape or worn out.
 If it is a case of the latter, you need to either sand it or replace it.